McGill University pro-Palestinian encampment: First injunction request

 On 30 April 2024, an injunction request against the encampment was filed on behalf of two McGill students, one of them Jewish and the other Muslim.
 They alleged that chants from the protest, such as "Long live the intifada" and "Zionists are racist", created a hostile climate on campus and said that they were fearful.
 The temporary injunction would have prevented members from five pro-Palestinian groups, including SPHR, to protest within 100 metres of any of the 154 McGill buildings, for a period of 10 days.

 27 videos were included with the request.
 One of them, which McGill shared with news media and stated they were "investigating" due to antisemitism, shows protesters chanting "Go back to Europe".
 A social media post, the video includes text which refers to them as "Jihadists".
 Members of the encampment stated the protesters in the video were not part of their group, and news media were not able to verify if the events occurred in the context of the encampment.

 In a 10-page decision, Justice Chantal Masse of the Superior Court of Quebec denied the injunction request, writing that the safety concerns expressed by the students were “relating more to subjective fears and discomfort than to precise and serious fears for their security”.
 She also wrote that "the balance of inconveniences leans more toward the protesters, whose freedom of expression and to gather peacefully would be affected significantly".
 She invited pro-Palestinian protesters to better choose their words and to "dispense with those that could be perceived [...] as calls to violence or antisemitic", while maintaining "their anti-war message".

 Counter-protest

 On 2 May 2024, a pro-Israeli counter-protest took place outside of the Roddick Gates, within sight of the encampment.
 About 100 people attended, while about 400 were on the pro-Palestinian side.
 Dozens of riot police officers were deployed.
-The pro-Israeli protesters projected a looping documentary on the Hamas-led attack on Israel on a large screen and played Hebrew-language music.
+The pro-Israeli protesters projected a looping documentary on the October 7 attacks on a large screen and played Hebrew-language music.
 There were no incidents or arrests associated with the confrontation.